Excel plug-in for TinyButStrong

 • If the formula is placed on the left or top of the merged block:

-The tip above won't fit in this case because both relative ans absolute reference will refer to the first cell of the block.
-So this plug-in give another dedicated trick for this.
+The tip above won't fit in this case because both relative and absolute references will refer to the first cell of the block.
+So this plug-in gives another dedicated trick for this.

 TBS parameter ope=xlPushref placed in an Excel formula, makes the previous Relative Reference to be pushed as much as the value of the TBS field's value.
 Only the first previous Relative Reference will be pushed.
 The TBS field with parameter must be placed inside a +N("") function, this enables the Excel formula to stay valid.
 If your formula deals with strings, you can use &N("").